-5.3.1 Governmental Agency Concept
+4.3.1 Governmental Agency Concept

 Under this concept, the Center would be supported entirely by one or more governmental agencies much like the original support provided by the USFWS (and later the USGS) for the CIFSG.
-Funding would likely be from a congressionally dedicated agency budget that is protected from defunding or redirection for other purposes.
+Funding would ideally be from a congressionally dedicated agency budget that is protected from defunding or redirection for other purposes.
 The training site could be located at an existing facility, such as the USFWS National Conservation Training Center, U.S. Forest Service Science Center, the Bureau of Reclamation Science Center, and the U.S. Army Corps of Engineers Learning Center.
-These facilities offer advantages in that they are already established, likely have adequate support staff (accounting, IT, maintenance, etc. - but not necessarily trainers), are in a location that is recognized by many potential stakeholders and might absorb the proposed facility with relative ease.
+These facilities offer advantages in that they are already established, likely have adequate support staff (accounting, information technology, maintenance, etc. - but not necessarily trainers), are in a location that is recognized by many potential stakeholders and might absorb the proposed facility with relative ease.

-Existing facilities may have some staff to offer some of the training and development needed by the proposed Center.
-However, none are currently engaged in providing consistent training in all eight elements and integrating information from all of them to shape IFWLC recommendations, assessments, and mitigation strategies.
-Considering that existing centers already have budgets and staff, it may be difficult to generate additional funding for the interdisciplinary staff functions proposed here, unless an agency sees the need and opportunity in the way that the Fish and Wildlife Service did in the 1970s, 1980s, and early 1990s.
+Center staff will collaborate with these entities and leverage where possible training opportunities.
+However, none of these entities are currently engaged in providing consistent training in the integration of all eight elements to inform IFWLC recommendations, assessments, and mitigation strategies.
+Considering that existing centers already have budgets and staff, it may be difficult to generate additional funding for the interdisciplinary staff functions proposed here, unless an agency sees the need and opportunity in the way that the USFWS did in the 1970s, 1980s, and early 1990s.
 It may likewise prove difficult to insulate funding and administration of the proposed Center from redirection to other purposes of those existing centers.
-Considering changing governmental priorities, it may prove difficult to guarantee that the proposed Center can persist for the term envisioned by the Committee.
+Considering changing governmental priorities, it may prove difficult to guarantee that the proposed Center can persist long-term as envisioned by the Committee.

-5.3.2 Private/Philanthropic Concept
+4.3.2 Private/Philanthropic Concept

-This concept offers the potential to secure the desired long-term revenue stream (depending on the funding source) and the ability to structure a Center independent of outside forces.
-The flexibility afforded by such an approach is both a challenge and potentially significant benefit.
-This approach would likely hire few permanent staff but could engage experts (trainers) on long-term retainers and provide compensation based on the effort provided by each one.
-This approach might appeal to experts who wish to retain their existing jobs but provide services on a part-time basis.
+This concept offers the potential to secure the desired long-term revenue stream (depending on the funding source) and the ability to structure a Center that is more independent of outside socio-economic and political forces.
+The flexibility afforded by such an approach is both a challenge and a potentially significant benefit.
+This approach could be sufficient to hire a few permanent staff and engage experts (trainers) on long-term retainers.
+Compensation would be based on the effort provided by each one but needs to be adequate to ensure trainers were qualified and would remain engaged for at least 2-3 years to ensure full development of the curriculum and training materials and support continuity in training concepts.
+This approach might appeal to experts who wish to retain their existing jobs but provide services to the Center on a part-time basis or work on a loan basis from a federal agency, research center, or university.
 Contracting with trainers may relieve the proposed Center of needing to pay benefits, insurance, etc. and be a cost savings compared to the governmental concept.